 In addition to any breaches specified in other sections of this Contract, the failure of the ESP to maintain its qualified listing with DEQ, or the failure of the Entity or the ESP to timely perform any of its material obligations under this Contract constitutes a breach of this Contract.

-In the event of a breach, notice of such shall be given in writing by the aggrieved Party to the other Party as required in Article 12..
+In the event of a breach, notice of such shall be given in writing by the aggrieved Party to the other Party as required in Article 12.
 If the breach is not cured within 30 days after receipt of the written notice or, if a cure cannot be completed within 30 days, cure of the breach has not begun within 30 days after receipt of the written notice and pursued with due diligence, the aggrieved Party may exercise any of the remedies set forth in Article 9.
 The aggrieved Party, in its sole discretion, need not provide notice or a cure period and may immediately terminate this Contract in whole or in part if reasonably necessary to protect public safety.

 Remedies